rhalbhavi/Road-Incident-Detection-and-SMS-Alert-System/README.md

 ## Overview

 This system continuously monitors video feeds, detects hazards, generates natural-language incident reports using T5, and alerts responders through SMS.
+My team of 3 developed this during a 24-hr hackathon, and we were shortlisted to round 2.
+However, we did not place in the final rankings.

 ### Core Features